amcd08/EGM722_Assignment/README.md

 ## Next Steps
   -There are three aspects to the project.
-The scripts should be run in the order below.
  1. The creation of the map of Co Fermanagh, which displays ASSIs and the locations of the primary and secondary schools.
     -*Script: schools.py*